19hours/sg-statutes/Acts/Inquiries Act.md

 (3) The chairman may at any time terminate the appointment of an assessor, but only with the consent of the Minister in the case of an assessor appointed by the Minister.

+[UK Inquiries Act, s.
+11(1), (2) and (5)]

 ## PART IV

 INQUIRY POWERS AND PROCEEDINGS AND RULES

 ### Inquiry powers and proceedings

 14\.
-The powers of inquiry bodies and the provisions on inquiry proceedings shall be as set out in the First Schedule.
+The powers of inquiry bodies and the provisions on inquiry proceedings shall be as set out in the Schedule.

 ### Rules in relation to commissions of inquiry